ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With the database server installed, configured, and running, we now need to create a user account.
-Open a terminal and browse to this location in your local copy of the ClarityNLP git repo:
-``ClarityNLPBareBones/ClarityNLP/utilities/nlp-postgres``.
-From this location run the following commands (we suggest using a better password):
+Open a terminal and browse to ``ClarityNLPBareBones/ClarityNLP/utilities/nlp-postgres``.
+From this folder run the following commands (we suggest using a better password):
 ::
    psql postgres